 iOS and Android SDKs

-APIs and SDKs make this all tick.
 Do you need an app that can record and stream live video, or an app dedicated to watching live streams or video on demand?
 Perhaps you need to manage an ongoing stream from a mobile app.
 Maybe you want to integrate these functionalities into an existing app.

 Dacast offers iOS and Android SDKs to ease app development for the entire mobile market.
-These SDKs make it possible to build, test, submit to the app stores, and release a mobile video application in as little of one month.
+These SDKs make it possible to build, test, submit to the app stores, and release a mobile video application in as little as one month.
 You can also integrate all of the great features of the Dacast platform, including:

 - Video monetization